Planning June 2020

 Here's a look at some of the ways planners and local leaders are keeping engagement efforts inclusive, even while social distancing.

-1. Make sure you're mobile compatible
+1. Make sure you're mobile-compatible

 2. Manage expectations

 Chicago Alderman Carlos Ramirez-Rosa advocates standardizing public engagement practices — whether in person or virtual — so stakeholders always know what to expect and will feel more comfortable about participating.
-"That is really important for us," he says.
+"That is important for us," he says.
 "People can say, 'I know how this works, that I can attend the meeting, that my presence there will be impactful, and I have a sense of what is going to occur.'"
 Since his office started this practice, residents have become more engaged in local planning, he says.

 3. Overcome the in-person bias

 Sometimes feedback from digital communications is taken less seriously, says Deb Meihoff, AICP, principal and owner of the Portland, Oregon-based consulting firm Communitas.
-But while a lack of face-to-face contact might make participation feel less engaged, digital communications are no less genuine, she says.
+But while a lack of face-to-face contact might make participants feel less engaged, digital communications are no less genuine, she says.
 And for some community members, like people living with disabilities, digital platforms have always been easier to use.
 With more work being done virtually, Meihoff hopes planners can lose their prejudices against digital participation to allow for expanded use, now and in the future.

 4. Crowdsource solutions

 Alderman Ramirez-Rosa suggests using your community's best resource: the people living in it.
 He's spent two terms working to make public participation more equitable, but the sudden need to go digital has thrown much of that past work out the window.
 During his first virtual meeting, he found that one of the biggest issues was providing live translations — a necessity for the Spanish speakers in his constituency.
-"We are going to bring this to our community group and ask their opinion," he says, because they might already be familiar with translation tools and practices his office has yet to test.
+"We are going to bring this to our community group and ask their opinion," he says because they might already be familiar with translation tools and practices his office has yet to test.

 5. Take advantage of new opportunities

 When Jason King, a principal planner at the Miami firm Dover, Kohl & Partners, made a charrette digital in three days, the result was "a better success" than the original in-person plan.
 More than 1,000 people viewed the material and provided more than 2,000 comments — far more than the 200 people expected at the live charrette, he says.
-In-person events often present their own long-maligned barriers to equitable engagement, especially when scheduled times conflict with work, caretaking duties, and other obligations.
+In-person events often present their long-maligned barriers to equitable engagement, especially when scheduled times conflict with work, caretaking duties, and other obligations.
 Digital platforms allow participants to respond when it's most convenient for them.
 King now plans on incorporating digital components into as much of his future work as possible.

 6. When in doubt, go old-school